raindrum/raindrum.github.io/lawsearch.md

 // turn each kind of citation into a URL.
 Some or all of the templates may
 // have been made by a third party and are not part of CiteURL itself.
 //
-// CiteURL is copyright of Simon Raindrum Sherred under the MIT License,
+// CiteURL is copyright of Simon Raindrum Sherred under the MIT License.
-// and is available at https://github.com/raindrum/citeurl.
+// See https://raindrum.github.io/citeurl for more info.

 const templates = [
     {